 In numbers of dimensions higher than 2, more things can happen, of course.
 However, a very nice result of linear algebra (e.g. the Jordan Canonical Form) is that, the above categorization of linear transformations is in a sense complete for any number of dimensions.
 Any weirder geometric behavior of linear transformations is due to the fact that one can combine the above categories in different ways in different directions.

-Multiplication by a quaternion can be viewed as a linear transformation of four-dimensional Euclidean space onto itself.
+Multiplication by a complex number can be viewed as a linear transformation of the Euclidean plane to itself.
+Likewise, multiplication by a quaternion can be viewed as a linear transformation of four-dimensional Euclidean space onto itself.

-However, the geometric behavior of such a transformation is qualitatively rather different than for the geometric transformations of the plane represented by multiplication by complex numbers.
+However, the geometric behavior of such a transformation is qualitatively rather different than of the geometric transformations of the plane represented by multiplication by complex numbers.

 Like the complex case, dilation and rotations can be effected by multiplication by quaternions, but (non-trivial) stretches and shears cannot.